bennetthardwick/darknet.js/README.md

 ```

 ### Async
 By default, darknet.js will run the detections synchronously.
-If this isn't your style, you can run detections asynchronously, using the `detectAsync`.
+If this isn't your style, you can run detections asynchronously, using the `detectAsync` method.
 ```typescript
 darknet.detectAsync('/image/of/a/dog/.jpg')
     .then(detections => console.log(detections));